Organic Mattress Certifications

 Some manufacturers claim that their mattresses are organic and non-toxic, but if they don't have any certificates, it means that their claims have not been scientifically verified.
 Take a look at our list of organic mattress certificates and find out what they mean before you buy your organic mattress:

-GreenGuard test mattresses for the presence of volatile organic compounds (VOC).
-They place mattresses in vacuum chambers and test air sample using gas chromatography, mass spectrometry and other technologies.
+GreenGuard tests mattresses for the presence of volatile organic compounds (VOC).
+They place mattresses in vacuum chambers and test air samples using gas chromatography, mass spectrometry, and other technologies.

 Your organic mattress covers should be made of GOTS-certified organic wool and cotton.
 Check their database to find GOTS certified suppliers.

 The Eco Institut is a Germany-based certification body that gives certificates to low-pollutant and low-emission indoor products, including furnishings and bedding.
-In their labs, they test materials used in your mattress for the presence of different toxic chemicals, such as VOCs, heavy metals, pesticides, and formaldehyde.
+Their labs test materials used in your mattress for the presence of different toxic chemicals, such as VOCs, heavy metals, pesticides, and formaldehyde.

-This label is given to products for the period of 2 years, and then it can be renewed to ensure that the products are always according to the high Eco-Institut standards.
+This label is given to products for a period of 2 years, and then it can be renewed to ensure that the products are always according to the high Eco-Institut standards.

 Oeko-Tex certification is given to mattresses and textile products that don't contain or release certain toxic chemicals.
 They test every part of your mattress to make sure they all meet the strict criteria regarding the use of chemicals.